mkorchuck/martakorczak.com/content/research/_index.md

 ##### [Draft - September 2025](/uploads/Job_Market_Paper_Marta_Korczak.pdf)
 ##### [YouTube one minute pitch](https://youtube.com/shorts/0yTwwomp1AY?si=NkaD-CqYN2fD2u4_)

 <span style="font-size:0.8em;">How do changes in the administrative hierarchy of cities impact their development?
-This paper focuses on losing a regional capital status, using the context of the 1999 administrative reform in Poland.
-Exploiting variation in administrative statuses, I compare ex-capitals to newly created "city-counties" and county seats to construct a causal estimate of losing capital status.
+This paper focuses on the loss of regional capital status, using the context of the 1999 administrative reform in Poland.
+Exploiting variation in administrative status, I compare ex-capitals to control cities to construct a causal estimate of the loss of capital status.
 I find that ex-capital cities experienced a persistent decline in public sector activity, female employment, fertility, and local public good provision, despite receiving higher central government transfers relative to control cities.
-These results are consistent with a simple theoretical model where a fall in administrative capacity induces sectoral employment reallocation and delayed migration responses.
-The findings highlight that administrative status is important for city-level development and that the loss of such status has negative consequences, even when paired with increased fiscal autonomy.</span>\
+These results are consistent with a simple theoretical model in which a decline in administrative capacity induces sectoral employment reallocation and delayed migration responses.
+The findings highlight that administrative status is crucial for city-level development and that the loss of such status has negative consequences, even when accompanied by increased fiscal autonomy.</span>\
 <span style="font-size:0.65em;"> Presented at:\
 Political Economy reading group at Department of Economics at SciencesPo \
 ICES Brown Bag Lecture, George Mason University \